AminPasban/MyContacts/README.md

 # MyContacts
-this is my first small project with C# written with Windows Form technology.
+This is my first small project with C# written with Windows Form technology.
 This is a contacts management project that in this small application you can view, search, add, edit and delete your contact.